likhithraj005/Ecom_RESTAPI_SpringBoot/README.md

 The backend is deployed on Render, and the database is hosted on Neon.

 For more details, refer to the API documentation or test the endpoints directly using Postman.

+## Note

+Please note that it may take 2-5 minutes for the REST APIs to fully render and fetch data.
+If you do not see the expected output, kindly reload the page after a few minutes to get the desired result.

+Thank you for your patience!